"Gimme three steps, gimme three steps mister, gimme three steps toward the door.

 - In "The Wish", Vamp Xander and Vamp Willow snuggle a bit, prompting Cordy to screech that she can't win, since Xander and Willow are an item even in the Wishverse.
 Xander agrees with the "can't win" sentiment, and vamps out.
 "But I'll give you a head start."

 - Subverted in an episode of House, where Dr. House offers a doctor who's committed a criminal offense a chance to walk away.
-The subversion comes in when, after the guy leaves, House tells Foreman to call the cops.
+The subversion comes in when, after the guy is safely out of earshot, House tells Foreman to call the cops.

 - Star Trek: Voyager.
 The Hirogen do this a lot, given that the 'hat' of their species is Hunting the Most Dangerous Game.